 Email: firstname.lastname@example.orgRoom Number: Mile End

-Lecturer in Migration and Security at the School of Law of Queen Mary, University of London.
-She is also Assistant Editor of the peer-reviewed New Journal of European Criminal Law (NJECL).
-She has been part-time Teacher at the London School of Economics and Political Science (2017-18) and Coordination Assistant to the European Criminal Law Academic Network (ECLAN).
-She regularly collaborates with the ODYSSEUS Academic Network for Legal Studies on Immigration and Asylum in Europe.
-She has given guest lectures at the Law School of the National and Kapodistrian University of Athens (2018), Aristotle University of Thessaloniki (2016), City University London (2014) and was a visiting researcher at ULB - Université libre de Bruxelles (2014).
-Before commencing her doctoral studies in 2012, she qualified as lawyer (Athens Bar Association, 2011), served as a volunteer at the Legal Department of the Greek Council for Refugees (2011-12) and did an internship for the Greek Desk at Eurojust (2012).
-She publishes in the areas of EU immigration and criminal law and has acted as an expert consultant for the Commission, the Parliament and the Fundamental Rights Agency.
-Her doctoral thesis examined the privacy challenges stemming from the establishment of pan-European immigration databases and will be published by Brill Nijhoff in 2019.
+Dr Niovi Vavoula is Lecturer in Migration and Security since 2018 and Associate Editor of the New Journal of European Criminal Law (NJECL), responsible for the peer review of articles, case notes and analyses.
+She was previously Post-Doctoral Research Assistant in the School of Law of Queen Mary University of London and part-time teacher at the London School of Economics and Political Science (LSE).
+She regularly collaborates with the ODYSSEUS Academic Network for Legal Studies on Immigration and Asylum in Europe as a member of the OMNIA project, as well the European Criminal Law Academic Network (ECLAN).
+She has given guest lectures at the Law School of the National and Kapodistrian University of Athens (2018), Aristotle University of Thessaloniki (2016), City University London (2014).
+She has held a visiting position at ULB - Université Libre de Bruxelles (2014) and in 2021, she will be an Erasmus + Visiting Lecturer at the University of Bologna.
+She is a qualified lawyer at the Court of Appeal with Athens Bar Association (2011).
+Before commencing her doctoral studies she volunteered for the Legal Department of the Greek Council for Refugees and did an internship for the Greek Desk at Eurojust.
+She publishes in the areas of EU Immigration, Criminal law and Privacy law and has acted as an expert consultant for the European Commission, the European Parliament and the Fundamental Rights Agency.
+Her forthcoming monograph explores the privacy and data protection challenges stemming from the establishment and operation of EU-wide centralised information systems and will be published by Brill in 2021.

 Dr Vavoula is generally interested in: